AlejandroRivera/maven-env/README.md

 Why I made this
 ---------------
-At my current work, our laptops are distributed with an "approved" version of Maven, which determine specific global and user settings.
-These customizations are somewhat necessary so that everyone in the company uses the same Maven repositories, we all use the same build profiles, etc. On top of that, the Maven version provided isn't the latest one.
-Oh, and the approved Java SDK we must use is Java 7.
+At my current work, our laptops are distributed with an "approved" version of Java SDK and Maven (which is a bit outdated), with custom global and user Maven settings.
+These customizations are somewhat necessary so that everyone in the company uses the same Maven repositories, we all use the same build profiles, etc.

 This is all fine by me, except when I want to work on personal projects where I don't want to be limited by my company's Maven/Java requirements.

-In the past, I used to juggle different User Settings (`~/.m2/settings.xml`) and change to environmental variables (`M2_HOME` and `JAVA_HOME`), sadly this approach was very error prone because I would forget to revert configurations between personal and work sessions.
-For this reason, I decided to create a tool that would automatically use the right Maven configuration "per project".
+In the past, I used to juggle different User Settings (`~/.m2/settings.xml`) and change to environmental variables (`M2_HOME` and `JAVA_HOME`).
+Sadly this approach was very error prone because I would forget to revert configurations between personal and work sessions.
+For this reason, I decided to create a tool that would automatically use the right Maven/Java configuration "per project" while keeping a global default.

 How to use it
 -------------